-In this Policy, stakeholders outside Government system involved in Disaster Risk Reduction, such as the development partners, the UN agencies, humanitarian agencies, NGOs and community-based organizations will participate in management of disasters through committees by providing information, resources and technical advice for planning, Early Warning response and in the later phases of the disaster.
-These partner agencies will be involved in decision-making at all levels.
+In this Policy, stakeholders outside Government system, involved in Disaster Management such as development partners, humanitarian agencies, NGOs and community-based organizations will participate in management of disasters through relevant committees.
+They shall provide information, resources such as financial and technical input for preparedness, planning, Early Warning Systems and response in the Disaster Management Cycle.